Momentum via Primal Averaging: Theoretical Insights and Learning Rate Schedules for Non-Convex Optimization: Details of experiments

 \subsection{CIFAR10}

 Our data augmentation pipeline consisted of random horizontal flipping, then random crop to 32x32, then normalization by centering around (0.5, 0.5, 0.5).
 We used the standard learning rate schedule for this problem, consisting of a 10-fold decrease at epochs 150 and 225.
+Test/train/validate splits are standard.
+Total running time is < 24 hours per run.
+Our results are averaged over 20 seeds for each variant.